top of page

 ABOUT ME

 I was elected to the Falmouth seat for School Board in November of 2017.
-I have spent the past four years working to promote quality education, teacher retention, and smart spending--things that benefit all Stafford residents, regardless of whether you have a child in the school system.
+I have spent the past eight years working to promote quality education, teacher retention, and smart spending--things that benefit all Stafford residents, regardless of whether you have a child in the school system.

 The Issues